AndrewMathas/WebQuiz/README.rst

 -----------
 There are six python source files:

-webquiztex.py
+webquiz.py
     processes command-line options and settings

-webquiztex_layout.py
+webquiz_layout.py
     determines the final layout of the quiz web pages

-webquiztex_makequiz.py
+webquiz_makequiz.py
     converts the XML into HTML

-webquiztex_templates.py
+webquiz_templates.py
     template strings for HTML

-webquiztex_util.py
+webquiz_util.py
     utility functions

-webquiztex_xml.py
+webquiz_xml.py
-    read and interpret the WebQuizTeX_ XML file
+    read and interpret the WebQuiz_ XML file

 LaTeX code
 ----------
 The LaTeX is in the latex directory.
 The main components are:

-webquiztex.cfg
+webquiz.cfg
-    WebQuizTeX_ TeX4ht configuration file => generates XML
+    WebQuiz_ TeX4ht configuration file => generates XML

-webquiztex.cls
+webquiz.cls
-     WebQuizTeX_ document class file
+     WebQuiz_ document class file

-webquiztex.ini
+webquiz.ini
-     WebQuizTeX_ initialisation data.
-This is used by the LaTeX_ and python components of WebQuizTeX_
+     WebQuiz_ initialisation data.
+This is used by the LaTeX_ and python components of WebQuiz_

-webquiztex-doc.code.tex
+webquiz-doc.code.tex
-     macros used in the two WebQuizTeX_ manuals
+     macros used in the two WebQuiz_ manuals

-webquiztex-ini.code.tex
+webquiz-ini.code.tex
      code for reading and accessing the ini fle in latex

 pgfsys-dvisvgm4ht.def
      a custom tikz driver for tex4ht from dvisvgm4ht_ supplied by Michal Hoftich

-webquiztex-\*.lang
+webquiz-\*.lang
      language support files.
-These are used by `webquiztex_main.py` when writing the quiz web pages but we find them by putting them in the LaTeX search path
+These are used by `webquiz_main.py` when writing the quiz web pages but we find them by putting them in the LaTeX search path

 Cascading style sheets
 -----------------------
-The `CSS` files for WebQuizTeX_ are written using sass_.
+The `CSS` files for WebQuiz_ are written using sass_.
 The main files are:

- - webquiztex.scss
+ - webquiz.scss
- - webquiztex-THEME.scss
+ - webquiz-THEME.scss

-The theme files all set the colours and then load the main sass file `webquiztex.scss`.
+The theme files all set the colours and then load the main sass file `webquiz.scss`.
 Use the `bash` shell script command::

     > doc/makedoc -t